 - Detached accessory which is 120 sq. feet or smaller: Must be an accessory to a building other than a single or two-family dwelling

-The exemption does not apply if there are no other buildings on the property.
+The exemption does not apply if no other buildings are on the property.
 And the exemption generally does not apply to buildings that will be used for living.

 This makes it illegal to, for example, live in a small storage shed on your property without first getting permits and meeting all codes.

 Exemptions for Hunting and Fishing Cabins in Michigan

 Some counties do have exemptions for hunting and fishing cabins.
 You will still need a permit for these, but you may not have to meet the stricter requirements for a residential dwelling (such as the minimum floor size requirement).